 Draw first, then write

-My go-to activity is one my husband, Steve Peha, developed for pre-K and kindergarten students to help them get more from the drawings they were doing.
-It's call the Draw-Label-Caption™ Strategy and it's just as effective for adults!
-Here's an example of it from our book, Be a Better Writer.
+My go-to activity is one my colleague, Steve Peha, developed for pre-K and kindergarten students to help them get more from the drawings they were doing.
+It's called the Draw-Label-Caption™ Strategy and it's just as effective for adults!
+Here's an example of it from our award-winning book, Be a Better Writer.

 I use the strategy to help grown-ups get beyond fluffy vision statements or fuzzy aspirational goals.
 By doodling a picture, we begin to make the concept concrete.
 Labeling specific aspects of the drawing brings additional detail to the picture.
 And the caption pulls it all together into a cohesive statement.
 It's faster and less painful than approaching this as a round-robin brainstorm or a writing exercise -- and it surfaces better ideas.